petkaantonov/bluebird/README.md

 #####V8 API second argument

 This technique utilizes the [slightly under-documented](https://code.google.com/p/v8/wiki/JavaScriptStackTraceApi#Stack_trace_collection_for_custom_exceptions) second argument of V8 `Error.captureStackTrace`.
-It turns out you can that the second argument can actually be used to make V8 skip all library internal stack frames [for free](https://github.com/v8/v8/blob/b5fabb9225e1eb1c20fd527b037e3f877296e52a/src/isolate.cc#L665).
+It turns out that the second argument can actually be used to make V8 skip all library internal stack frames [for free](https://github.com/v8/v8/blob/b5fabb9225e1eb1c20fd527b037e3f877296e52a/src/isolate.cc#L665).
 It only requires propagation of callers manually in library internals but this is not visible to you as user at all.

 Without this technique, every promise (well not every, see second technique) created would have to waste time creating and collecting library internal frames which will just be thrown away anyway.
 It also allows one to use smaller stack trace limits because skipped frames are not counted towards the limit whereas with collecting everything upfront and filtering afterwards would likely have to use higher limits to get more user stack frames in.